 This list should further communicate the benefits and unique value your product offers.
 The easiest way to create this list is to take your top three features that are perceived as high value by your prospects and write their outcome or benefits.

 Turn your features into benefits and position them to what your prospects value.
+For example:

 - Free shipping

 - Buy once

 - Never leave your home

 The images or video that support your copywriting should illustrate the product or service further.
 For example: The Hearty Pet website shows the owner with their pet ordering the food from home.